SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_qwiic_joystick/README.md

 ## Summary ##

-This project shows the implementation of a Joystick module that is integrated on the SparkFun Qwiic Joystick board.
+This project shows the implementation of a Joystick module that is integrated into the SparkFun Qwiic Joystick board.

 The SparkFun Qwiic Joystick board combines the convenience of the Qwiic connection system and an analog Joystick that is similar to the analog Joysticks on PS2 (PlayStation 2) controllers.
 Directional movements are simply measured with two 10 kΩ potentiometers, connected with a gimbal mechanism that separates the horizontal and vertical movements.
 This Joystick also has a select button that is actuated when the Joystick is pressed down.
 With the pre-installed firmware, the ATtiny85 acts as an intermediary (microcontroller) for the analog and digital inputs from the Joystick.
 This allows the Qwiic Joystick to report its position over I2C.